Skip to main content

 Use Query Variables

-While you can do some string concatenation or hard-code customer IDs, instance variable values, etc., to create a query, we recommend that you instead leverage GraphQL query variables.
+While you can do some string concatenation or hard-code customer IDs, instance variable values, etc., to create a query, use GraphQL query variables instead.
 The examples below use query variables.

 If you would like information about several customers, use the customers query instead: